Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 ## Introduction
 This Markdown document provides an overview and documentation for the configuration of a virtual link (*vlink*) using the L2S-M (Link-Layer Secure connectivity for Microservice platforms) component of the NetMA.

 Additionally, an example network topology of a five nodes Cluster with L2S-M installed is presented.
-This example will be used to discuss an example of creation of a L2S-M *vlink* and the attachment of pods to that *vlink*, followed by a YAML definition of the SWM *NetworkTopology* CRD, illustrating the practical application of the configuration and interoperability with the SWM component.
+This example will be used to discuss an example of creation of a L2S-M *vlink* and the attachment of pods to that *vlink*, according to the I-SWM-NET-1 CODECO interface.

 ## Table of Contents
 - [Vlink L2S-M Configuration](#vlink-l2s-m-configuration)